GVChalamaReddy/credit_card_fraud_detection/README.md

 ## Data dictionary
 The data set is taken from the **Kaggle website (https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)** and has a total of **2,84,807 transactions**; out of these, **492 are fraudulent**.
 Since the data set is highly imbalanced, it needs to be handled before model building.
 The data set has also been modified with principal component analysis (PCA) to maintain confidentiality.
 Apart from `time` and `amount`, all the other features (V1, V2, V3, up to V28) are the principal components obtained using PCA.
 The feature `time` contains the seconds elapsed between the first transaction in the data set and the subsequent transactions.
-The feature 'amount' is the transaction amount.
+The feature `amount` is the transaction amount.
 The feature `class` represents class labelling, and it takes the value of 1 in cases of fraud and 0 in others.

 ## Methodology